aarunbala/coding-challenge/README.md

 mvn clean install
 ```

-Main.main() - runs with a single set of input parameters as described in the challenge document.
+Main.balanceCalculator() - runs with a single set of input parameters as described in the challenge document.

 TransactionServiceTest - contains tests that run with a few different sets of parameters.